praekeltfoundation/vumi/docs/roadmap.rst

 Vumi Roadmap
 ============

 This roadmap is tentative.
-The different milestones to be developed as part of the roadmap are described in more detail in the sections.
+The different milestones to be developed as part of the roadmap are described in more detail in the following sections.

-In order of descending priority:
+Milestones in order of descending priority:

 .. toctree::
     :maxdepth: 1